bailey572/devops/05_Capstone/WriteUp.md

   * Number of stashes == 1
 * Build Triggers - Poll SCM
 * Pipeline Script - CapstoneBuildTestDockerDeploy

+For a full definition, please refer to the [CapstoneProject](https://github.com/bailey572/devops/blob/main/05_Capstone/JenkinsFile/config.xml) definition itself which contains stages:
+* Get the code
+* Build the code
+* Run the tests
+* Package the Webapp
+* Build the image
+* Verify local registry
+* Push to local registry
+* Deploy container

+Alternatively, this project can also be executed from the [CapstoneProject2](https://github.com/bailey572/devops/blob/main/05_Capstone/JenkinsFile/config2.xml) definition, which performs that same tasks but leverages a JenkinsFile instead on embedding the pipeline directly.

+For additional information on this Jenkins project, please refer to the[Readme](https://github.com/bailey572/devops/blob/main/05_Capstone/JenkinsFile/readme.md) for instructions on manually deploying the configuration to a Jenkins instance.

 ## Environment Setup